SidneyAllen/mashery-stackmob-demos/README.md

 iOS environment, along with the StackMob backend as a service (BaaS).

-These are simple single page apps that utilizes several native frameworks, a couple of external libraries, and a single Storyboard view controller scene.
+These are simple tabbed-nav apps that utilizes several native frameworks, a couple of external libraries, and a single Storyboard view controller scene.